-Assisted Living is an incredibly popular, growing model of senior care that is strongly endorsed by residents and family members.
-It refers to a special combination of housing, personalized supportive services, and 24-hour staff designed to respond to the individual needs of those who require help with activities of daily living.
+Assisted Living refers to a special combination of housing, personalized supportive services, and health-related care designed to respond to the individual needs of those who require help with activities of daily living.
 In California, Assisted Living communities are licensed as Residential Care Facilities for the Elderly (RCFEs) by the Department of Social Services.